sdiehl/wiwinwlh/tutorial.md

 ----------------------

 An operator is a function that can be applied using infix syntax or partially applied using a section.
-Operators can be defined to use any combination the special ASCII symbols or any unicode symbol.
+Operators can be defined to use any combination of the special ASCII symbols or any unicode symbol.

 `!` `#` `%` `&` `*` `+` `.` `/` `<` `=` >` `?` `@` `\` `^` `|` `-` `~` `:`